 <link rel="canonical" href={new URL(Astro.url.pathname, SITE).toString()} />

-Even on a preview deploy, the canonical now points at production.
-Google consolidates ranking signals there.
+Even on a preview deploy, the canonical now points at production, so Google consolidates ranking signals there and stops treating the preview as a distinct page.

 Step 3: Lock down preview deployments

-Step 4: Submit the indexed preview URLs for removal
+Step 4: Submit the indexed URLs for removal

 For URLs already in Google’s index:

-- Google Search Console → Removals → New Request → URL prefix
+- Google Search Console → Removals → New Request → Remove all URLs with this prefix →

-This is the only fast way to clear indexed previews — relying on natural recrawl can take weeks.
+This is the only fast way to clear indexed previews — natural recrawl-and-drop can take 1-4 weeks per URL.
 See old deployment url in search for the long-tail removal flow.

 Step 5: Audit your sitemap for leaked URLs